 As funding for the EEF trial originated from England’s Department for Education (DfE), our current materials are Crown Copyright and the bulk of the materials are released under the UK’s Open Government Licence (OGL).
 In practice this means that the materials are freely usable.

 A number of images though (and some mathematical content) have pre-existing copyrights and, while freely usable for learning, these are not available to be re-purposed (under the OGL).
-Details about such restricted-use images are listed below, by module.
+Details about such restricted-use images are listed at the end of the powerpoint for each module.